 The sense of powerlessness and inescapability caused by the scale of stadial history is realized in the work of William Godwin, a factor which perhaps draws Lovecraft to him.
 Mentioned in “Supernatural Horror,” Godwin’s novel Caleb Williams (1794) explores the individual’s struggle against such seemingly inevitability.
 Although the work is “non-supernatural,” Lovecraft suggests that its story of “the fate of a servant persecuted by a master” has “many authentic touches of terror” (2005a, 123).
 This terror is caused by Caleb’s inability, having discovered his master’s secret, to escape Falkland’s power – power that is the result of hereditary social advantage.
 Falkland is also trapped by the force of history, his initial crime in part a result of exposure to the outdated and distorted feudal code of honor.
 Although Lovecraft finds St Leon somewhat less satisfactory, Godwin’s 1799 novel further historicizes the terror generated by the failure of individual agency.
 The titular hero gains the secret of the philosopher’s stone and, as Lovecraft puts it, the “elixir of life” (2005a, 123).
 Becoming, through his immortality, a kind of living witness to history, the alchemist and scientific experimenter eventually turns to social experiment in an attempt to lessen human suffering, economic struggle and warfare.
 He fails, and yet in The Enquirer (1797) Godwin suggests a mass of such individuals, each of whom is historically and scientifically educated in isolation, could facilitate progress.
 Such a mass would allow hierarchy to be replaced by equality and government with self-government.

 While Godwin and Lovecraft share a sense of horror at historical determinism, it drives them in different directions.
 In his philosophical work An Enquiry into Political Justice (1793) Godwin suggests that mankind was capable of “perfectibility” (1793, 1: 4).
 “The moral qualities of men are the produce of the impressions made upon them,” he argues, suggesting that these “impressions” (physical rather than metaphorical) could be shaped to allow “vice” to be “extirpated from the world” (1793, 1: 18).
 Although Godwin suggests the “task” would be of “slow progress and hope undefined,” Lovecraft still finds this moral endeavor to manipulate the physical world “Utopian” (2005a, 123).
 “Materialism,” he observes in a 1921 letter to Alfred Galpin, is undeniable, and the “resolving of the atom” “interesting”: “but that it constitutes any affirmation … for the notion of human personality as something apart from physical organization, is quite unthinkable” (1965, 1: 156).
 Not only is there no soul separate from the physical but, he informs Frank Belknap Long in May 1922, “Amidst this … drama of infinite time and space, everything terrestrial and human” shrinks “to insignificance,” until, he writes to James F. Morton, a year later, even “Right” or “Wrong” seem “primitive conceptions” (1965, 1: 172,1: 207).
 Where Godwin imagines that the material and the sensory can be shaped to facilitate progress, Lovecraft sees physical forces operating on a scale that makes any intervention irrelevant.
-Even when, after the Great Depression, Lovecraft shifts political position to countenance more intervention, his fiction expresses his continued doubts regarding mankind’s improvement.
+Even when, after the Great Depression, Lovecraft shifts political position to countenance more social and political intervention, his fiction expresses his continued doubts regarding mankind’s improvement.
 Like the scientist in “Herbert West – Reanimator” (serialized Feb-July 1922), who is forced by his former creations through a “centuried wall” to a “subterranean vault of fabulous abominations,” Lovecraft’s scientists are often dragged back into a past that undercuts the idea of improvement (1999, 80).
 What Lovecraft calls “herd” will not progress (Lovecraft 1965, 1: 207).